jonnyspicer/jonnyspicer.com/content/dinner.md

 ## When

+You can find the date of the next dinner using the Calendly widget below.
+We're aiming to hold these approximately once a month, but we're both busy people, so please don't hold us to this.
-Saturday 29th April, between 6pm - 11pm.
-After 11pm I'll be tired and probably a lot less fun to be around.
+We'll be going from 6:30pm - 11:30pm.
+After 11:30pm I'll be tired and probably a lot less fun to be around.
 We'll aim to server dinner around 7:30pm, but it will likely be nearer 8pm.

 ## Why